 The aim of the laboratory is to unveil fundamental biological mechanisms and understand how these become perturbed during diseases, most prominently cancer, with the ambition that our findings may contribute to the development of clinical tools.

 With the realization that 80% of the genome is transcribed and only 2% serve as coding regions, the non-coding part of the transcriptome is likely to hold key to understanding many essential biological phenomena as well as pathologies.
+To explore this, we focus on the functions of long non-coding RNA in cancer with a special focus on cellular senescence.

 - SNHG5: A lncRNA promoting tumor cell survival in colorectal cancer